 State disability payments treated as wages.
 Certain state disability plan payments that your household employee may receive are treated as social security and Medicare wages.
-For more information about these payments, see the instructions for Schedule H (Form 1040), Household Employment Taxes, and the notice issued by the state.
+For more information about these payments, see Instructions for Schedule H (Form 1040), Household Employers, and the notice issued by the state.

 Wages not counted.
-Do not count wages you pay to any of the following individuals as social security and Medicare wages, even if these wages are \$1,400 or more during the year.
+Do not count wages you pay to any of the following individuals as social security and Medicare wages, even if these wages are \$1,500 or more during the year.

 - 1. Your spouse. - 2.
 Your child who is under the age of 21. - 3.
 Your parent.
 Exception: Count these wages if both the following conditions apply. - a.
-Your parent cares for your child who is either of the following. - i.
+Your parent cares for your child who is either of the following.

+- i.
 Under the age of 18, or - ii.
 Has a physical or mental condition that requires the personal care of an adult for at least 4 continuous weeks in a calendar quarter. - b.
 Your marital status is one of the following. - i.
 You are divorced and have not remarried, - ii.
-You are a widow or widower, or
+You are a widow or widower, or - iii.

-- iii.
 You are living with a spouse whose physical or mental condition prevents him or her from caring for your child for at least 4 continuous weeks in a calendar quarter. - 4.
 An employee who is under the age of 18 at any time during the year.
 Exception: Count these wages if providing household services is the employee's principal occupation.
 If the employee is a student, providing household services is not considered to be his or her principal occupation.

-Also, if your employee's cash wages reach \$90,000 in 2005, do not count any wages you pay that employee during the rest of the year as social security wages to figure social security tax.
+Also, if your employee's cash wages reach \$94,200 in 2006, do not count any wages you pay that employee during the rest of the year as social security wages to figure social security tax.
 (Continue to count the employee's cash wages as Medicare wages to figure Medicare tax.)

-If you provide your employee transit passes to commute to your home, do not count the value of the transit passes (up to \$100 per month for 2005) as wages.
+If you provide your employee transit passes to commute to your home, do not count the value of the transit passes (up to \$105 per month for 2006) as wages.
 A transit pass includes any pass, token, fare card, voucher, or similar item entitling a person to ride on mass transit, such as a bus or train.

-If you provide your employee parking at or near your home or at or near a location from which your employee commutes to your home, do not count the value of parking (up to \$195 per month for 2005) as wages.
+If you provide your employee parking at or near your home or at or near a location from which your employee commutes to your home, do not count the value of parking (up to \$205 per month for 2006) as wages.

-If you reimburse your employee for transit passes or parking, you may be able to exclude the reimbursement amounts.
-See Publication 15-B, Employer's Tax Guide to Fringe Benefits, for special requirements for this exclusion.
+If you reimburse your employee for transit passes or parking, you may be able to exclude the reimbursement